unm-campus-histories/spaces/docs/essays/university house.md

 In the meantime, here's a **test image**, hopefully off to the right and taking up 1/3 of the page width.

-{% include figure.html
+{% images\include figure.html
 class="img-right"
 width="100%"
 caption="University House"
-src="images\docs/essays/images/UniversityHouse.jpg" %}
+src="docs/essays/images/UniversityHouse.jpg" %}